Contents

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).

-If you are not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).
+If you are not happy with how we respond to your complaint, you can contact the Equality Advisory and Support Service (EASS).

 We provide a text relay service for people who are deaf, hearing impaired or have a speech impediment.
 The number is 18001 01634 333 333.